cmur2/dyndnsd/README.md

 * USER and PASSWORD are needed for HTTP Basic Auth and valid combinations are defined in your config.yaml
 * DOMAIN should match what you defined in your config.yaml as domain but may be anything else when using a webserver as proxy
 * PORT depends on your (webserver/proxy) settings
-* HOSTNAMES is a required list of comma separated FQDNs (they all have to end with your config.yaml domain) the user wants to update
+* HOSTNAMES is a required list of comma-separated FQDNs (they all have to end with your config.yaml domain) the user wants to update
 * MYIP is optional and the HTTP client's IP address will be used if missing
 * MYIP6 is optional but if present also requires presence of MYIP